Priya80064/SQL-AtliQ-Hardware-Consumer-Goods-Ad-Hoc-Analysis/README.md

 ## 📂 **Repository Contents**
 This repository contains the following files:
 1. `ad-hoc-requests.pdf`: Details of the 10 business questions solved in this challenge.
-2. `SQL Queries`: All SQL scripts used to extract and analyze data.
+2. `Request1 - Request10`: All SQL scripts used to extract and analyze data.
 3. `Presentation`: A professional presentation showcasing the insights derived from the analysis.

 ---